alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 ### When a `ref` is attached to a DOM element

-Before we go through examples, let's define clearly what is the instanced **Class** of a `ref` that was attached to a DOM element.
+Before we go through examples, let's define clearly what is the **instanced class** of a `ref` that was attached to a DOM element.

 All DOM elements follow this architecture: